treyd-io/blog-kustomize-krm-function-demo/README.md

 # Build your own Kustomize transformers using KRM functions

-Kustomize is a great tool that allows you to patch, compose & transform kubernetes manifests without templating.
+Kustomize is a great tool that allows you to patch, compose & transform Kubernetes manifests without templating.

-If you haven't heard about it before, checkout their website and give it a spin: https://kustomize.io/
+If you haven't heard about it before, check out their website and give it a spin: https://kustomize.io/

 I find this tool particularly nice because it makes the whole setup composable and open, empowering the developers to customize (wink) their deployments without having to deal with upstream templates.

-One downside though is that while kustomize offers a large set of transformations (set images, replicas, apply a JSON patch to any manifest...), it might not be sufficient for all your needs.
-In particular if you want your platform team to offer some extra toolings to reduce boilerplate and improve developer experience.
+One downside though is that while Kustomize offers a large set of transformations (set images, replicas, apply a JSON patch to any manifest...), it might not be sufficient for all your needs.
+Especially if you want your platform team to offer some extra toolings to reduce boilerplate and improve developer experience.

 That's where the new kustomize plugin functionality comes in!